vedph/gve-doc/export/export-trees.md

 ![chain](../model/img/arzdc-gviz.png)

-Versions in this graph are multi-dimensional: each path defining a version defines a different direction.
+Versions in this graph are multi-dimensional: each path defining a version defines a different plane where the sequence of characters is placed.
 The graph is a multi-dimensional representation of linear combinations representing versions.
-In this graph, it is the metadata attached to each link which guides across the various paths across nodes, thus defining different versions of the same text.
+In this graph, it is the metadata attached to each link which leads across the various paths across nodes, thus defining different versions of the same text.
 This is very compact, because no node (with all its metadata) needs to be duplicated; we just link the same nodes in different ways (or even leave them out, in some paths).

 Typically, in this graph's export scenarios it's the nodes which get materialized, as they carry text.
 Links have no meaning there, because the sequence is defined by the order in which nodes are arranged in a linear text.
 So, text versions must result from the arrangement of segments corresponding to nodes.

-This implies adding at least one constraint to the number of links stemming from a node.
-This is what happens in a tree structure: there, a node can still have many children nodes, but it can only have a single parent; and it always has one, unless it's the root node.
+This implies adding at least one constraint to the number of links stemming from a node; and that's right what happens in a tree structure.
+There, a node can still have many children nodes, but it can only have a single parent; and it always has one, unless it's the root node.

->The constraint defining the hierarchical tree structure is the same which explains why we can't overlap tags.
+>💡 The constraint defining the hierarchical tree structure is the same which explains why we can't overlap tags in markup languages like XML.

-In a tree, we can thus start from any of the leaf nodes, those at the bottom of the tree with no children, and traverse the tree upwards, parent after parent.
-At each node there is no other information required to move, because it's implied that it can have one and one only parent node; so we just move from a node to its parent, and then from that parent to its parent; and so on until we get to the root (which by definition has no parent).
+In a tree, we can thus start from any of the _leaf_ nodes (those at the bottom of the tree with no children), and traverse the tree upwards, parent after parent.
+At each node, we need no other information to move, because it's implied that it can have one and one only parent node.
+So, we just move from a node to its parent, and then from that parent to its parent; and so on, until we get to the root (which by definition has no parent).

-So, the above graph with its seven variants can be transformed into such a tree; but the cost of this operation will be duplicating nodes, because once we are on a branch, we can no longer jump back: we have to go forward in a linear way.
+Thus, the above graph with its seven variants could be transformed into such a tree; but the cost of this operation will be duplicating nodes, because once we are on a branch, we can no longer jump back: we have to go forward in a linear way.

 Say we start from v6 `ABCD`, and then we want to add v1 `APCD`.
 At first, we just start with a single branch, a linear tree: